njahn82/hoa_validation/README.md

 The [`data-raw`](data-raw) folder contains analytical steps for obtaining the data.

 -  [`data-raw/data_gathering.R`](data-raw/data_gathering.R) provides the source code used to obtain data from the Scopus and Web of Science KB in-house databases.
 The resulting datasets are safeguarded in the KB data infrastructure.
+- [`data-raw/ta_matching.R`](data-raw/ta_matching.R) describes the estimation of articles under transformative agreements.
+For performance reasons, the calculation was carried out using Google BigQuery.
 - [`data-raw/indicators.R`](data-raw/indicators.R) comprises the generation of the aggregated datasets.
 For performance reasons, the calculation was carried out using Google BigQuery.

 Data and source code used to generate hoaddata, v0.3., can be found on GitHub: <https://github.com/subugoe/hoaddata/releases/tag/v.0.3>